MadGAA-Lab/OSCE-Project-Stage2/scenarios/medical_dialogue/README.md

 A critical feature that mirrors real medical practice:

-- **Doctor Agent Receives (Visible Information):**
+- **Doctor Agent Receives (Clinical Information Only):**
-  - Age, gender, medical condition
+  - Age, gender (optional)
-  - Diagnosis and symptoms
+  - Medical condition and diagnosis
   - Recommended surgical treatment
-  - Clinical facts about the case
+  - Treatment risks, benefits, and prognosis

 - **Patient Agent Uses (Hidden from Doctor):**
   - Full system prompt with MBTI personality traits
   - Dynamically generated background story
+  - Symptoms and current complaints
   - Personality-driven concerns and fears
   - Behavioral patterns and communication style

-**Rationale:** This tests the doctor's ability to discover patient personality through dialogue observation and adapt their communication style in real-time, just like in actual medical practice.
+**Note:** The doctor does NOT receive patient-reported symptoms - they must discover these through dialogue, just like in a real consultation.

 ### Round-Based Evaluation